wormhole-foundation/wormhole-sdk-ts/DESIGN.md

 - Provides access to PlatformContexts -- getContext(ChainName)
 - Provides "shortcuts" to start a WormholeTransfer -- tokenTransfer/nftTransfer/cctp/...
 - Helpers for getting VAAs? or generally querying the API?
+- Abstract away chain-specific logic for easy mode access to methods

 ## What do we want from a PlatformContext and how is that different from a provider / common utilities for a given platform?